akshayshelke27490/weather-forecast/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License

 ## Acknowledgments

-* Code used from mostly Stackoverflow
+* Code used from mostly research and Stackoverflow
 * Basic syntax taken from W3school.
 * etc